 Starting at the visitor centre the track winds down through a eucalyptus forest and climbs back to the visitor centre.
 Be careful, the path is pretty steep in some points.

 – Araucaria track

 5km in total; time: 2 h

-Walkabout Creek is located at 60 Mount Nebo Road, in the The Gap, 12 km from the center of Brisbane.
+Walkabout Creek is located at 60 Mount Nebo Road, in The Gap, 12 km from the centre of Brisbane.
 The Bus 385 from the city (Rome st station) stops right outside the entrance.